taseabolt/fall25-mcw-taseabolt/HW-report1.md

 ### Q2 - Markdown Paragraph

 This is an example of a paragraph within markdown.
-Within it, I will utilize the markdown lanuage to show *italics*, **bold**, and ***bold italics***.
+Within it, I will utilize the markdown language to show *italics*, **bold**, and ***bold italics***.
 I will also show how to specify `lines of code` within markdown as well, in addition to providing links to specific websites, like [GitHub Docs](https://docs.github.com/en).

 ### Q3 - Animal Image